Skip to main content

 GABA-A Receptor Plasticity and Allopregnanolone Sensitivity

 The calming effect of allopregnanolone is contingent on the presence and proper function of GABA-A receptors.
 These receptors are not static structures.
-Their subunit composition can change in response to the hormonal and inflammatory environment, a phenomenon known as receptor plasticity. and neuroinflammation can trigger a change in receptor subunit expression, leading to the formation of that are less sensitive or even insensitive to the modulatory effects of allopregnanolone.
+Their subunit composition can change in response to the hormonal and inflammatory environment, a phenomenon known as receptor plasticity.

-For instance, some research suggests that in conditions like Premenstrual Dysphoric Disorder (PMDD), while progesterone levels may be normal, a paradoxical reaction occurs due to altered sensitivity, leading to anxiety instead of calm.
+For instance, some research suggests that in conditions like Premenstrual Dysphoric Disorder (PMDD), while progesterone levels may be normal, a paradoxical reaction occurs due to altered GABA-A receptor sensitivity, leading to anxiety instead of calm.
 This highlights that the receptor’s state is as important as the hormone’s presence.

 The calming potential of progesterone is ultimately realized at the receptor level, a process that is highly vulnerable to disruption by systemic inflammation originating from the gut.